ombaviskar18/Somania_Minihub/Somania-agent/README.md

 > [!NOTE]
 > We use Python in this tutorial but you should be able to complete this tutorial without any Python experience.

-By connecting GPT-4o to Somania ’s Move smart contracts and Python’s Somania -sdk, we’re building an agent that:
+By connecting GPT-4o to Somnia ’s Move smart contracts and Python’s Somnia -sdk, we’re building an agent that:

 - **Understands** your instructions in everyday language.
 - **Interacts** with your on-chain resources (e.g., deploying tokens, querying data).